rfrank-dev/rust-scratch/README.md

-# rust-scratch
+Based on the Rust "Getting Started with Remote Containers" sample from Microsoft.

-A small repo to test Github connectivity etc. and play around with Rust!
+This is a repo for messing around with Rust.